VictoriousBeach/HarryPotterSortingHat/README.md

 # HarryPotterSortingHat
-Sort people based on their Twitter account info using IBM's Personality Insights
+Gives a brief description of someone's personality and sorts them into Harry Potter houses based on some of their written work (speeches and tweets) using IBM's Personality Insights